-Environmental Services is designing improvements to about 920 feet of ditches along SW Hamilton Street between SW 45th and SW 47th avenues.
-Work will begin in summer 2015.
+Environmental Services will construct improvements to about 920 feet of ditches along SW Hamilton Street between SW 45th and SW 47th avenues (see map).

 Ditches on SW Hamilton carry stormwater runoff from the street directly to Fanno Creek and its tributaries.
 The fast-moving water causes erosion and carries pollutants washed off streets.